Southtowne Rotary Club

 Southtowne is known as not only one of the largest, but the Eugene Rotary club with the “most fun” and the “best food”.
-We meet once a week on Thursdays at noon at the Vet’s Club on Willamette Street in Eugene.
+We meet once a week on Thursdays at noon at the Eugene Mission.
 Our 90+ members (membership fluctuates between 90 and 100 members) are actively involved in both the local and international communities promoting the Rotary motto of “Service Above Self”.

 Southtowne elects a new president and board every year.
 All members have the opportunity to serve on committees, lead committees, or seek board election.
 There are also district-wide committees and leadership roles that members can learn about and work toward.
 For more information on Southtowne leaders and committees, click here.